turric4n/Notification.Jobs/README.md

 # Notifications and Scheduled Jobs framework for .NET
-Fresh Hangfire framework to manage Scheduled jobs
+Fresh Hangfire framework to manage Scheduled jobs with some adventages :

+- Put jobs in another projects inside the same solution
+- Import .NET jobs from another projects
+- Not only hangfire (future)
+- Cron expressions

 # Getting Started